niksirbi/pcarpet/doc/index.rst

-.. shablona documentation master file, created by sphinx-quickstart on Tue Apr 14 10:29:06 2015.
+.. fmri_pcarpet documentation master file, created by sphinx-quickstart on Tue Apr 14 10:29:06 2015.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to shablona's documentation!
+Welcome to fmri_pcarpet's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.
+`fmri_pcarpet` allows you to create a carpet plot from fMRI data and decompose it with PCA

 To see how to use it, please refer to the `README file
-<https://github.com/uwescience/shablona/blob/master/README.md>`_ in the Github repository.
+<https://github.com/niksirbi/fmri_pcarpet/blob/master/README.md>`_ in the Github repository.

 This is an example of documentation of the software, using sphinx_.